Codensity and the Giry monad: Probability measures via codensity

 for some $a_i \in \reals$ with $\sum_{i=1}^{\infty}|a_i| < \infty$. \end{enumerate} \end{prop} \begin{proof} (i) By Lemma~\ref{lem:aff-ext}, there is a unique extension of $h$ to an affine map $\reals^n \to \reals$.
 But any affine map between vector spaces can be written as a linear map followed by a translation of the codomain.
 The general form of such a map $\reals^n \to \reals$ is as claimed.

-(ii) As in (i), $h$ has a unique affine extension $c_0 \to \reals$ (since $\aff(d_0) = c_0$), and this can be written as a linear map followed by a translation.
-We claim that the linear part must be continuous with respect to the $\sup$-norm on $c_0$:
+(ii) As in (i), $h$ has a unique affine extension $c_0 \to \reals$ (since $\aff(d_0) = c_0$), and this can be written as a linear map followed by a translation; write $h'$ for the linear part.
+We claim that $h'$ is continuous with respect to the $\sup$-norm on $c_0$:

 For subsets $A$ and $B$ of a vector space, write

 Then